A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 Video isn't as prohibitive as it used to be, But the higher the production level, the better your brand will look.

-Cameras, lights and microphones can be expensive to rent – let alone buy!
-In addition, you need someone skilled enough to edit those shots together.
+Cameras, lights, microphones, and video editing software can be expensive to rent – let alone buy!
+In addition, you need someone skilled enough to know how to edit videos.
 Hiring a production company ensures your video looks as amazing as your company is, but there is a wide range in what they charge.

 However, technology keeps improving – look at the pictures you can take on your phone!
-Easy editing tools continue to emerge as well.
+Easy and free video editing software tools continue to emerge as well.
 If you decide to produce your own videos, make sure the results meet a minimum standard.
 If your production level looks amateur, you risk your brand considered amateur by association..

 Potentially less convenient for viewers